 Should I be worried?

-According to local experts, Lynas Malaysia’s operations are low risk, compliant with relevant regulations, and their residue storage facilities are operated in a proper manner.
+According to local experts, Lynas Malaysia’s operations are low risk, compliant with relevant regulations, and their storage facilities are operated in a proper manner.

 Additionally, the thorium found in their WLP (water leach purification) were reportedly naturally-occurring and in small amounts.